 Run-off-road crashes are one of the most common types of crashes in urban environments.
 Installing high performance safety barriers can create a safer roadside environment for road workers, pedestrians, bicycle riders, motorcyclists and drivers by preventing errant vehicles from leaving the roadway and instead directing the vehicle towards the traffic lane.

-The Austroads Safety Barrier Assessment Panel assesses the crashworthiness and suitability of road safety barriers, systems and devices for deployment on roads managed by Australian/New Zealand Road Agencies.
+The Austroads Safety Barrier Assessment Panel (ASBAP) assesses the crashworthiness and suitability of road safety barriers, systems and devices for deployment on roads managed by Australian/New Zealand Road Agencies.

 Digital Submission Portal

 The Austroads Safety Barrier Assessment Panel moved to an online submission process effective 14 January 2019.

 All submissions must be made via the online portal austroads.com.au/asbap_portal

 Please read the Guidelines for Digital Submission before completing your submission.

 Barrier Assessment Transitioning to MASH Guidelines